-We serve the residential real estate industry which is regulated by federal, state and local authorities as well as private associations or state sponsored associations or organizations.
+We serve the residential real estate industry which is regulated by U.S. federal, international, state, provincial and local authorities as well as private associations or state sponsored associations or organizations.
 We are required to comply with federal, state, provincial, and local laws, as well as private governing bodies' regulations, which combined results in a highly-regulated industry.

-We are also subject to federal, state, and provincial regulations relating to employment, contractor, and compensation practices.
+We are also subject to U.S. federal, international, state, and provincial regulations relating to employment, contractor, and compensation practices.
 Except for certain employees who have an active real estate license, virtually all real estate professionals in our brokerage operations have been retained as independent contractors, either directly or indirectly through third-party entities formed by these independent contractors for their business purposes.
-With respect to these independent contractors, like most brokerage firms, we are subject to the Internal Revenue Service regulations and applicable state law guidelines regarding independent contractor classification.
+With respect to these independent contractors, like most brokerage firms, we are subject to the Internal Revenue Service regulations, foreign regulations and applicable state and provincial law guidelines regarding independent contractor classification.
 These regulations and guidelines are subject to judicial and agency interpretation.

-Real Estate Regulation - Federal
+Real Estate Regulation - International